COMBINE-lab/measuresmatter/blog/union_intersection_response/overview.md

 We should address the following assumptions:

+- **The intersection is non-zero or non-trivial**: A gene can encode multiple isoforms that do not necessarily share exons.
+Even if they do intersect for at least part of an exon, it is quite possible that the intersection is so small that the majority of the read data for a gene, or for any transcript, is being ignored.
+  - **Action item**: measure intersection size, and its relationship to isoform length & number, in real annotations

 - **Uniform coverage**: Coverage is almost never uniform in RNA-Seq.
 Bias is well known to exist.
 In such situations, the exonic regions one chooses can bias the estimate.